Notes on John 10

 embraces them, or reaches for them prior to their faith in Him.
 Thus their

 response is to His knowing them.
-When God said in Amos 3:2 "You only
+When God said in Amos 3:2, "You only

 3. Only the sheep will believe.
 “You do not believe because you are not my sheep” (v.26).
 This is the negative way to state it.
 It implies that those who are His sheep will listen because in some sense they are His before they believe.
 That same point in v.4 is in positive terms: “His sheep follow him because they know his voice.”
 Certain persons will not believe because they are not His sheep, and certain ones will because they are.
 They did not appoint themselves to be His sheep, so there must be another factor that explains this.
 That factor is stated in v.29.

-His sheep are those the Father has given “My Father, who has given them to me …” v.29 The only ones who will believe are those who
+“My Father, who has given them to me …” v.29 The only ones who will believe are those who

-of them before they believed.
+said of them before they did.

 A related point: “I have come that they may have life”(v.10).
 Election is not an abstract idea isolated from events; it has definite results.
 The purpose of God for these sheep, results in an action of God to save them.
 In other words, Jesus came “so that”.
 The Father gave them to Christ (v.29).
 For this reason Christ has a mission to bring them in (v.16) and give them life (v.10).
 This mission included laying down His life for them (v.11).
 Thus the Father’s gift of persons to Christ, the work on the cross, and the conversion of specific persons are connected.
 They should not be separated.

-Life Laid Down for His Sheep
+B. Christ’s Life Laid Down for His Sheep

 “The

-Father and as those who will believe and follow.
+and as those who will believe and follow.

 When